-A picturesque mountain town just two hours from Panama City, El Valle is a great escape from the hustle and heat of the city.
+A picturesque mountain town just two hours from Panama City, El Valle is a great getaway from the hustle and heat of the city.

-El Valle de Anton, known simply as El Valle has a geologically unique setting, it's nestled in the second largest volcano crater in the world.
-A five by three mile crater created when a volcano blew its top off five million years ago.
-The result was a steep valley surrounded by jagged mountain peaks and rich volcanic soil that gives way to flowers and dense tropical forest.
-El Valle has a near perfect year round spring climate and is home to the near-extinct Golden Frog.
+El Valle de Anton, known simply as El Valle has a geologically unique setting, it’s nestled in the second largest volcano crater in the world.
+This 5 by 3-mile crater was created when a volcano blew up five million years ago.
+Look up- those “mountains” surrounding El Valle are actually the edges of the giant crater.
+The beautiful flowers and dense tropical forest come rich volcanic soil El Valle has a near-perfect year-round spring climate and is home to a famous near-extinct Golden Frog.

-Los Mandarinos: One of Panama's finest boutique hotels with a beautiful Tuscan architecture, handsome finishings, lush gardens and mountain views,
+Los Mandarinos: One of Panama’s finest boutique hotels with stunning mountain views, handsome Tuscan architecture, lush gardens and a good restaurant.
+It also has new medium size convention and meeting facilities.

 Canopy Lodge: The sister to the world famous Canopy Tower, this ecolodge is set in next to a river in lush rainforest surrounded with the sounds of birds and nature.
 With a simple elegant deco, it’s designed for those who want a quiet yet comfortable retreat close to nature .
 The Lodge famous among birders around the world.